gardenjs/docs/src/routes/(documentation)/docs/get-started/examples/examples.md

-# Examples / Stories
+# Examples

 An "example" - other tools call this "story" - refers to a single state or variation of a UI component that you want to showcase.
 "Examples" are used to document and demonstrate how a component looks and behaves in different scenarios or states.
 Each "example" represents a specific use case or variant of the component.
-"Examples" are created somewhere in the source directory or directly next to the component itself in the description and specification file ***.das.js**.
+"Examples" are created somewhere in the source directory or directly next to the component itself in the **D**escription **A**nd **S**pecification file ***.das.js**.

 ## Create the description and specification file